dtonhofer/prolog_notes/swipl_datatypes/README.md

   would thus be `[104, 101, 108, 108, 111]`.
 See [`atom_codes/2`](https://www.swi-prolog.org/pldoc/doc_for?object=atom_codes/2),
   which relates an atom or a string to a list of code points.

  Note that a [DCG](https://www.swi-prolog.org/pldoc/doc_for?object=phrase/3) rule deals with _lists_ in general.
-For processing text, and depending on how it has been programmed, it may expect a list of characters, a lits of character codes or maybe even a list of strings of length 1  (that would be unlikely though).
+When processing text, and depending on how it has been programmed, it may expect a list of characters, a list of character codes or even a list of strings of length 1 (the last situation would be unlikely though).

 ## Code implementing the type tree decision sequence when going from root to leaf